stcarrez/etherscope/README.md

 * Ada Embedded Network  https://github.com/stcarrez/ada-enet.git

+You need the source of these two projects to buid EtherScope.
+Sources must be available in the parent directory (that is '..').

 You will also need the GNAT Ada compiler for ARM available at http://libre.adacore.com/

-You need the source of these two projects to buid EtherScope.
+# Build

 Run the command:

   make